maringos/StepDiet/S1_File/README.md

 IMPORTANT
 =========
-Please cite and use it according to the respective guidlines/licence of the original publication and the database as stated above.
+Please cite and use it according to the respective guidlines/licence of the original publication (https://doi.org/10.1038/msb.2011.65) and the database (http://bigg.ucsd.edu/license).